 What is a Custodian?

 What’s a custodian?
 That’s the Fort Knox for your money.
-They safeguard it, they do reports (including tax reporting), and they’re who you write the checks out to.
-They provide some sort of software for you to access your account, too.
+They safeguard it, they do reports (including issuing tax forms), and they’re who you write the checks out to when you’re depositing money.
+They provide the app and website software for you to access your account, too.
 For individual investors who are doing things themselves, the lines get blurred a lot of the time.
 I commonly see people confused because they know Vanguard funds are good, and think you have to buy them at Vanguard.
 Nope.

 A “retail” customer is YOU, unless you are working with a professional investment advisor.
 Go read “Why Move to My Custodian” if you want to know where I prefer you move, but here are my rants about various retail custodians, particularly Fidelity and Vanguard.